joaomaniaudet/joaomaniaudet/README.md

  ⚡ Solid knowledge in SQL and IBM Modeler SPSS.
 Acting in front of data analysis of evasion, renewal and retention.
     Looking for alternatives to optimize revenue and improve the churn rate.

- 👨‍💻 Always looking to solve business problems with technological solutions
+ 👨‍💻 Always looking to solve business problems with technological solutions.

  🔬 Learning nodejs for building complex applications involving blockchain.